-Information before Congress documented a widespread and deeply rooted pattern of correctional officials' deliberate indifference to the health, safety, suffering, and medical needs of prisoners with disabilities.
+suffering, and medical needs of prisoners with disabilities.
 In fact, the House Report concluded that persons with disabilities, such as epilepsy, are "frequently inappropriately arrested and jailed" and "deprived of medications while in jail."
 H.R.
 Rep. No. 485, 101st Cong., 2d Sess.
 Pt.
 3, at 50 (1990); see also 136 Cong.
 Rec.
 11,461 (1990) (Rep. Levine).
 The report of the United States Civil Rights Commission that was before Congress, see S. Rep. No. 116 at 6; H.R.
-Rep. No. 485, supra, Pt.
-2, at 28, also identified as problems the "[i]nadequate treatment in penal and juvenile facilities," and "[i]nadequate ability to deal with physically handicapped accused persons and convicts (e.g., accessible jail cells and toilet facilities)."
-United States Comm'n on Civil Rights, Accommodating the Spectrum of Individual Abilities 168 (1983) (Spectrum).17 Likewise, a report by the California Attorney General's Commission on Disability acknowledged problems with police officers removing individuals "unsafely from their wheelchairs to transport them to jail."
-California Att'y Gen., Commission on Disability: Final
+Rep. No. 485, Pt.
+2, at 28, also identified as problems the "[i]nadequate treatment \ \ \ in penal and juvenile facilities," and "[i]nadequate ability to deal with physically handicapped accused persons and convicts (e.g., accessible jail cells and toilet facilities)."
+United States Comm'n on Civil Rights, Accommodating the Spectrum of Individual Abilities 168 (Sept.
+1983) (Spectrum).
+Likewise, a report by the California Attorney General's Commission on Disability acknowledged problems with police officers removing individuals "unsafely from their wheelchairs to transport them to jail."
+California Att'y Gen., Commission on Disability: Final Report 102 (Dec.
+1989) (Calif.
+Report); id. at 110; see also Barnes v.
+Gorman, 536 U.S. 181, 183-184 (2002) (unsafe transportation of paraplegic by police caused "serious medical problems").

-17 A recent survey of state prisons revealed that only one out of 38 responding States had grab bars or chairs in the prison shower to accommodate inmates with physical disabilities.
-Only ten provide accessible cells.
+&lt;sup>14 A survey of state prisons revealed that only one out of 38 responding States had grab bars or chairs in the prison shower to accommodate inmates with physical disabilities.
+Only ten provided accessible cells.
 J. Krienert et al., Inmates with Physical Disabilities: Establishing a Knowledge Base, 1 S.W.
 J. of Crim.
 Just.
 13, 20 (2003).